johndgiese/dotvim/README.md

 * Much better colorscheme
 * <leader>o opens the colorscheme file for easy updating if you use different languages
 * <leader>O shows the syntax groups below the cursor
-* <leader>g will do a google search on the current selection
+* <leader>g will do a Google search on the current selection
 * <leader>w will highlight whitespace at the ends of lines, and ,W will delete it.
 * <leader>e toggles syntastic plugin (see below) on and off
 * Autocomplete uses TAB unless there is white space before the cursor